andweber/loxberry-plugin-kalliope/README.md

 You can download the last stable version of this plugin from [http://plugins.loxberry.de/](http://plugins.loxberry.de/) or the [releases pages](https://github.com/andweber/loxberry-plugin-kalliope/releases).
 For the development version download this repository as `*.zip`.

 Navigate in the LoxBerry Webfrontend to Plugin-Installation, select the downloaded `*.zip` and install the plugin.
+The first install will take some time, because of the dependencies needed to build.

 Navigate to the plugin configuration site and configure the plugin.
 Help is available at the [configure guide](CONFIG.md).